perseveranzaBe/ChatGPT-winapp-vb/README.md

 # Features
 The software allows users to:

-* Prefix messages with predefined tags:
+* Prefix messages with predefined tags to have a better result:
   * Act as + selection
   * Create a + selection
   * Show as + selection